CadenMG/CadenMG.github.io/_articles/matrix-multiply-rust.md

 id: 2
 title: "Optimizing Matrix Multiply with Rust"
 subtitle: "An instructive intro to performance optimization with Rust"
-date: "2023.06.11"
+date: "2023.17.11"
 tags: "rust, performance"
 ---

 ![rusty-py](/images/rust-py.png)

 ### Problem
 A highly instructive problem in Software Performance Engineering: [multiply](https://en.wikipedia.org/wiki/Matrix_multiplication) two square matrices of a given size.
-For this example, we'll say `n=2^10=1024`.

 ### Naive Python Implementation
+For now we'll say `N = 1024`.
 Let's start with a very naive Python implementation to get a sense of the problem:
 ```Python
 import random
 from time import *